Almost everyone needs some kind of Dremel tool, i.e. a mini

 accessory.
 I find them highly annoying, as they just don't want to enter the

-Proxxon's original ones in my opinion!
+groove.
+Arrrgh!
+I found that there exist special nuts specifically designed for assembling aluminum profiles (called, unsurprisingly, "profile nuts" or "T-groove nuts"), available for a variety of groove widths.
+Get a bunch of those, for a 6 mm groove, with an M6 thread, for example FATH 96286, available e.g. from TME.eu.
+They fit perfectly and, being more elongated, they don't try to turn sideways when inserted!
+They are worlds better than Proxxon's original ones in my opinion!
 See the photo.
 On the left are Proxxon's original square nuts, together with one step clamp that came with the compound table.
 On the right are the better, more elongated "profile nuts", one of them installed on an identical step clamp.
-One side of the "profile nut" is rounded (its shape is not really important, as it goes downwards in the compound table's groove, and doesn't touch anything), the other has a square "ridge" in the middle, 6 mm wide, which fits the 6 mm groove of the compound table very, very nicely indeed.
-(There are also versions with a sliver of spring steel protruding from the side, to keep the nut in position inside the groove if the screw is removed—for this use, that would be unnecessary or even undesirable.) |
+One side of the "profile nut" is rounded (its shape is not important, as long as it fits in the groove), the other has a square "ridge" in the middle, 6 mm wide, which fits the 6 mm groove of the compound table very, very nicely indeed. |

 |